We have placed cookies on your device to help make this website better.

 FREE risk assessment of your practice including premises, health and safety, protocols, systems and staff issues for all GROUPCARE PREMIUM members.

-A patient in his late 40s saw an independent MDU GP member for a DVLA assessment in 2002
+A patient in his late 30s presented to an MDU GP member complaining of a cough that had lasted for two weeks.

 We have detected you are in and some website content may have been personalised to be more relevant to you.